balinterdi/i15r/README.markdown

 ## Installation

-    gem install balinterdi-i15r --source http://gems.github.com
+    gem install i15r --source http://gemcutter.org

 ## Usage

-To convert a file, all you need to do is
+### Convert a single file

     i15r path/leading/to/view

-Or
+### Convert all files in a directory (deep search)

     i15r path/leading/to/directory

-In this latter case, all files with an erb suffix will be converted.
+All files with an erb suffix will be converted.

+### Dry run

+By default, i15r overwrites all the source files with the i18n message strings it generates.
+If you first want to see what would be replaced, you should do:

+    i15r app/views/users -p

 ## Licensing, contribution

 The source code of this gem can be found at [http://github.com/balinterdi/i15r/](http://github.com/balinterdi/i15r/).
 It is released under the MIT-LICENSE, so you can basically do anything with it.
-However, if you think your modifications only make the tool better, and feel like it, please send a pull request or patch and I will probably merge in your changes.
+However, if you think your modifications only make the tool better, please send a pull request or patch and I will consider merging in your changes.
 Any suggestions or feedback are welcome to <balint@bucionrails.com>.